Could as little as 1 hour of sleep influence children's risk of developing type 2 diabetes? A new study suggests so.

 Overall, the children slept for 10.5 hours per night, on average.
 The study found no associations with cardiovascular risk factors, such as the hemoglobin HbA1c.

-However, the study did find that the shorter the sleep duration, the higher the children's levels of body fat - an association previous
+However, the study did find that the shorter the sleep duration, the higher the children's levels of body fat - an association previous studies have also highlighted.

 Additionally, the research uncovered a similar inverse correlation between sleep duration and insulin levels, insulin resistance, and blood sugar levels.